 If bright sunlight makes you hate people and warm weather makes you feel like crawling out of your skin, you're not alone or weird; you're just a special kind of depressed person.
 Why not stay inside and read about cool people just like you?

+August is giving off the death throes of summer, and while many mourn the end of long days in the sun, some are very happy to see it go.
 Because science is weird and imperfect, we still don't completely understand the change of seasons.
 Specifically, why it can severely affect our moods and behaviors isn't entirely clear to us.
 But we do know that seasonal affective disorder (aptly shortened to SAD) affects roughly 3 million Americans each year.
 While it's usually identifiable as wintertime blues, approximately 10% of cases occur in the summer.
 So if bright sunlight makes you hate people and warm weather makes you feel like crawling out of your skin, you're not alone or weird; you're just a special kind of depressed person.
 Why not stay inside and read about cool people just like you?

 Given that 20% of adults in the U.S experience some type of mental illness each year, you don't have to explain your summer plans to anyone.
 But if anyone questions why you prefer to spend days inside a reasonably lit room that doesn't smell like chlorine and sunblock, here's a whole reading list about mental illnesses you can recommend.

 #1: Wasted: A Memoir of Anorexia and Bulimia by Marya Hornbacher